-NEW YORK -- Nasdaq OMX Group
+NEW YORK -- Nasdaq OMX Group agreed to buy eSpeed from BGC Partners for $750 million in cash.

 eSpeed is an electronic service for trading U.S Treasury notes and bonds.
 The acquisition allows Nasdaq to expand into other investment fields.